lexferia/ProductsDemo/readme.md

 ﻿# Products Demo WebAPI

 Welcome to the **Products Demo WebAPI**!
-This project serves as a ready-made template that demonstrates how to implement pagination using SQL Server, .NET 6, and Docker.
+This project serves as a ready-made template that demonstrates a simple RESTful API using SQL Server, .NET 6, and Docker.
 It is perfect for experiments, proofs of concept (PoCs), or as a foundation for building your own pagination-based applications.

 ---